plotly/documentation/_posts/ggplot2/2019-08-02-geom_violin.md

 <iframe src="https://plot.ly/~RPlotBot/5791.embed" width="800" height="600" id="igraph" scrolling="no" seamless="seamless" frameBorder="0"> </iframe>

 ### Rotated Axis Text
-Rotated the x-axis text 45 degrees, and used facet_grid to create a 4x4 facet (compared to facet_wrap, which defaults to 2x2).
+Rotated the x-axis text 45 degrees, and used facet\_grid to create a 4x1 facet (compared to facet\_wrap, which defaults to 2x2).

 ```r